dobkeratops/compiler/README.md

       * eg foo.bar could return  (&Bar,this) which autocoerces to &Bar
     * maybe nested 'this' for nested classes (eg scene->lights,scene->meshes...)
   * 'intersection types' for cutting structures up without having to butcher source
+    * maybe just autoderef on tuple member acessors so tuples do that job..
   * immutable data hint ? (eg for coalesced-allocations,local ptrs)
-  * 'vtable-from-address' for pooled objects?
+  * 'vtable-from-address' for pooled objects?..
+    * generalize 'get-vtable','get-data' to do classes,trait-obj & more in 1 system?